-Substantial holder Number of BIP Interests held Percentage Interest Brookfield Asset Management Inc. 4348 67,007,696 29.25% Partners Limited 4449 69,251,746 30.23% ClearBridge Investments, LLC 8,685,594 5.35%
+Substantial holder Number of BIP Interests held Percentage Interest Brookfield Asset Management Inc. 67,007,696 29.25% Partners Limited 69,251,746 30.23% ClearBridge Investments, LLC 8,685,594 5.35% b.
+Overview of rights attaching to BIP Interests

-3.5 Rights attaching to BIP CDIs
+3.5.
+Rights attaching to BIP CDIs

 The rights and liabilities attaching to the BIP Interests underlying the BIP CDIs which will be provided as part of the Consideration under the Offer are set out in the Limited Partnership Agreement and its constituent documents.
-A summary of the Limited Partnership Agreement is set out in Attachment 4.3.
+A summary of the Limited Partnership Agreement is set out in Attachment 3.